-The treatment of dilated cardiomyopathy depends upon the cause, the severity, and whether or not symptoms are present.
+The treatment of dilated cardiomyopathy (DCM) depends upon the cause, the severity, and whether or not symptoms are present.

-Treat the underlying cause — If the cause of dilated cardiomyopathy can be identified, the first step is to treat this cause.
+Treat the underlying cause — If the cause of DCM can be identified, the first step is to treat this cause.
 This may include avoiding exposure to toxins (eg, alcohol, cocaine) or treating endocrine disorders (eg, diabetes, thyroid disease).

-Treatment of idiopathic DCM — If the cause of dilated cardiomyopathy is not known (ie, idiopathic DCM), no specific treatment is available.
+Treatment of idiopathic DCM — If the cause of DCM is not known (ie, idiopathic DCM), no specific treatment is available.
 Instead, treatments will be recommended to optimize heart function, reduce the risk of worsening disease, prevent complications, and/or reduce symptoms caused by heart failure.

-Treatment of heart failure caused by dilated cardiomyopathy is the same as that for heart failure caused by other conditions.
+Treatment of heart failure caused by DCM is the same as that for heart failure caused by other conditions.
 Treatment of heart failure is discussed in detail in a separate topic review.
 (See "Patient information: Heart failure (Beyond the Basics)".)

 LONG TERM OUTLOOK

 The long-term outlook for people with dilated cardiomyopathy depends upon the cause and severity of the heart failure.
 This is discussed in detail in a separate topic review.
 (See "Patient information: Heart failure (Beyond the Basics)".)